-- 4.27 Regulation 19 of the Local Audit (Appointing Person) Regulations 2015 requires that a decision to opt in must be made by a meeting of the Council. - 4.28 Subject to the Committee's deliberations here, it is proposed the recommendation is considered by Finance Council on 28th February 2022.
-The Council then needs to respond formally to PSAA's invitation in the form specified by PSAA by the close of the opt-in period (11 March 2022). - 4.29 PSAA will commence the formal procurement process in early February 2022.
+- 4.29 Subject to the Council's deliberations here, the Council will need to respond formally to PSAA's invitation in the form specified by PSAA by the close of the opt-in period (11 March 2022). - 4.30 PSAA will commence the formal procurement process in early February 2022.
 It expects to award contracts in August 2022 and will then consult with authorities on the appointment of auditors so that it can make appointments by the statutory deadline of 31 December 2022.